fbef0102/L4D1_2-Plugins/l4dmultislots/readme.md

 # Description | 內容
-Allows additional survivor players in coop/survival/realism when 5+ player joins the server
+Allows additional survivor players in server when 5+ player joins the server
 * When 5+ player joins the server but no any bot can be taken over, this plugin will spawn an alive survivor bot for him.

 * Video | 影片展示